mlanza/ai-literacy/301/01-reifying-process.md

 In the case of planning an international trip, those artifacts are easy to imagine.
 You’ll want:

 1. **Trip Brief**
    A short summary of the plan — where you're going, when, and why.
-Include key constraints: budget, travel pace, personal needs (like dietary restrictions or allergies).
-This gives everything else a frame.
+Includes key constraints: budget, travel pace, personal needs.

 2. **Final Itinerary**
-   A day-by-day outline with times, locations, activities, and confirmation codes or links.
-Format it so it works offline or prints easily — you don’t want to dig through emails on a spotty connection.
+   A day-by-day outline with times, locations, activities, confirmation codes, transit details, and backup options.

-3. **Booking Checklist**
+3. **Booking Tracker**
    A running list of all bookings: flights, hotels, trains, activities.
-Include what’s done, what’s pending, and links or codes to access each one quickly.
+Tracks what’s done and what’s pending.

 4. **Travel Document Packet**
-   A single file (PDF or folder) with your passport copy, visa info (if needed), emergency contacts, and lodging details.
-Something you can keep offline or in cloud storage.
+   A single file or folder with passport copies, visa info (if needed), emergency contacts, and lodging details.

-5. **Pre-Trip Tasks Checklist**
+5. **Pre-Trip Checklist**
-   A practical to-do list: check passport expiry, get travel insurance, prep your phone for roaming, notify your bank, pack adapters.

-These are the kinds of artifacts that give shape to a successful outcome.
-They’re not everything — but they’re enough to reverse-engineer a solid process.

-Could you have asked ChatGPT to help define these?
-Of course.
-In fact, you should.
-But we’re skipping ahead to save time — anchoring the process in something already concrete.

-Once you know what good outputs look like, it’s easier to map backward:
-* What steps produce these?
-* What inputs do those steps need?
-* What roles can the AI play along the way?

-That’s what comes next.

-## 🧩 From Outcomes to Process

-Once you know your destination — not the country, but the **artifacts you want in hand** — the question becomes: *How do I get there?*

-That’s what a process gives you.
-It turns vague ambition into a defined path.

-Of course, you don’t have to invent that process from scratch.
-A chatbot could help you outline the steps, prompt by prompt.
-And in real life, that’s exactly what you’d do.

-But to save time here, we’ll work from a ready-made version — one designed with those five outcome artifacts in mind.
-It’s deliberately lightweight.
-Enough structure to deliver quality results, not so much that it feels like overhead.
+   A to-do list covering document checks, insurance, phone prep, banking, and packing.

+6. **Trip Review Notes**
+   A short write-up of what worked and what you’d change.

+7. **Reusable Templates or Prompts** 🤖
+   Prompts, checklists, or patterns that worked well enough to save.

+8. **Booking Windows Guide** 🤖
+   Reference sheet that outlines when to book flights, trains, lodging, and activities for optimal pricing and availability.

+9. **Readiness Criteria** 🤖
+   A repeatable checklist to confirm logistical, personal, and administrative preparedness before departure.

+Some artifacts — like personal preferences or logistics — are now treated as structured fields within larger artifacts (e.g. Trip Brief, Final Itinerary).
+This makes the SOP more compact, while keeping process clarity intact.

+Artifacts marked with 🤖 are **process artifacts**: reusable elements that describe *how* the work is done, not just what was done.

 ## 🧳 SOP: Plan an International Trip

+Each step below describes a phase of planning and follows it with a bullet list of **artifacts**.
+Artifacts are marked with two icons:

+* ➡️ = input to this step
+* ⬅️ = output from this step
+  And either:
+* 📄 = product artifact (specific to this trip)
+* 🤖 = process artifact (generic or reusable)

-### 1. **Define the Trip**
+### 1. **Define the trip**

-Clarify your basic parameters — who’s going, where, when, and under what constraints.
+Clarify the scope: who’s going, when, for how long, and under what constraints.

-**Primary Artifact:**
-*Trip Brief*
+* ⬅️ 📄 Trip Brief
+* ⬅️ 📄 Constraint List

-### 2. **Sketch the Plan**
+### 2. **Pick a destination**

-Outline what you want to do, day by day.
-Include major activities, pacing, and cost estimates.

-**Primary Artifact:**
-*Final Itinerary (initial draft)*
+Shortlist and select based on fit, season, constraints, and goals.

+* ➡️ 📄 Trip Brief
+* ➡️ 📄 Constraint List
+* ⬅️ 📄 Destination Shortlist (with pros/cons and rationale)
+* ⬅️ 📄 Final Destination Decision

-### 3. **Book the Essentials**
+### 3. **Rough out the plan**

-Secure travel, lodging, and any must-reserve experiences.

-**Primary Artifact:**
-*Booking Checklist*
+Build a high-level plan of what to do, what it might cost, and how it’ll feel.

+* ➡️ 📄 Final Destination Decision
+* ⬅️ 📄 Experience Bucket List
+* ⬅️ 📄 Itinerary Sketch
+* ⬅️ 📄 Budget Sketch (can be folded into itinerary)

-### 4. **Prep the Logistics**
+### 4. **Book the essentials**

-Assemble key documents and tie up any loose ends before departure.

-**Primary Artifacts:**
-*Travel Document Packet*
-*Pre-Trip Tasks Checklist*

-This is a process you can run manually — or with AI in the loop.
-The point isn’t automation (yet).
-It’s **clarity**.
-Every step exists to create or refine something tangible.
-No fluff.
-No dead ends.

-That’s how you get repeatable outcomes.
-And that’s the kind of process worth refining.
+Secure the elements that are time-sensitive or supply-limited.

+* ➡️ 📄 Itinerary Sketch
+* ➡️ 📄 Budget Sketch
+* ⬅️ 📄 Booking Tracker
+* ⬅️ 📄 Confirmed Bookings Summary
+* ➡️ 🤖 Booking Windows Guide

+### 5. **Fill in the details**

+Build the full itinerary with logistics and backup planning built-in.

+* ➡️ 📄 Confirmed Bookings Summary
+* ➡️ 📄 Experience Bucket List
+* ⬅️ 📄 Final Daily Itinerary (includes transit/access and contingency options)

+### 6. **Prep logistics**

+Make sure you’re document-ready, physically prepped, and packed.

+* ➡️ 📄 Final Daily Itinerary
+* ➡️ 🤖 Readiness Criteria
+* ⬅️ 📄 Travel Document Packet
+* ⬅️ 📄 Pre-Trip Checklist

+### 7. **Review and reuse**

+Reflect on what worked and capture reusable patterns.

+* ➡️ 📄 Final Daily Itinerary
+* ⬅️ 📄 Trip Review Notes
+* ⬅️ 🤖 Reusable Templates or Prompts